obimbasmart/alx-higher_level_programming/0x05-python-exceptions/README.md

 4. function that divides element by element 2 lists.
 5. function that raises a type exception.
 6. function that raises a name exception with a message.

+## Advanced
+100. function that prints an integer with exception message